pingidentity/pingidentity-cdr-sandbox/docs/quickstart.md

 ## 2. Configure and Start the Stack

 1. Copy the cdr.env.template file to cdr.env
 ```sh
 cp ~/projects/cdr/docker-compose/cdr.env.template ~/projects/cdr/docker-compose/cdr.env
 ```
 2. Add the following entries to the /etc/hosts file
 ```sh
 127.0.0.1 sso-admin.data-holder.local
 127.0.0.1 sso.data-holder.local
 127.0.0.1 api.data-holder.local
 127.0.0.1 dr.data-recipient.local
 ```
 3. Use docker-compose to bring the CDR Sandbox stack up:
 ```sh
 docker-compose -f ~/projects/cdr/docker-compose/docker-compose.yaml up -d
 ```

-4. To display the server logs as the stack starts up, run the following command:
+4. To display the server logs as the stack starts up, run the following command (ctrl-c to exit):
 ```sh
 docker-compose -f ~/projects/cdr/docker-compose/docker-compose.yaml logs -f
 ```

-(ctrl-c to exit)

 5. To display the status of each container, run one of the following commands:
 ```sh
 docker ps
 ```